India’s economy is in crisis – and adulation for Abhijit Banerjee’s methods won’t solve it

 Striking inequality reproduced

 It should not be surprising that Banerjee’s genteel liberalism has a conservative side.
 After all, liberal economist Manmohan Singh, who too is being cast as a voice of reason in light of the ongoing crisis, was the champion of the pro-wealthy liberalisation policies of 1991.
-That disastrous economic restructuring laid the groundwork for the current fiasco of joblessness (which is being cast as a consumption problem), unregulated shadow banking and tax evasion – a situation where the government’s only possible response seems to be tosell bits and pieces of itself to the private sector for petty change.
+That disastrous economic restructuring laid the groundwork for the current fiasco of joblessness (which is being cast as a consumption problem), unregulated shadow banking and tax evasion – a situation where the government’s only possible response seems to be to sell bits and pieces of itself to the private sector for petty change.

 The crisis in India today is not that the GDP is falling because of demonetisation and the Goods and Services Tax.
 Periods of GDP growth are themselves a crisis for the vast majority of Indians.
 After decades of economist-led growth, the top 1% of Indians own more than half the country’s wealth while the bottom 60% own less than 5%.
 As incompetent as Modi’s Bharatiya Janata Party seems to be, they did not create this situation.
 This is not to exonerate Modi for his failed economic governance, but to also implicate his supposed rivals – liberal economists – in that failure.
 It is foolish to expect that the same people who created this crisis will now rescue us from it.

 Abhijit Banerjee’s Nobel-worthy contribution wasn’t asking for NREGA wages to be paid: it was to remove discussions about inequality and public goods from the poverty-alleviation agenda.Indeed, many others have long advocated for NREGA wages being paid, not least of all NREGA workers themselves.
-Economist Jean Dreze, who has collaborated with two different Nobel prize winners, has been calling for wages to be paid for years while at the same time vigorously resisting the propapagation of Aadhar (a biometric unique identification project rife with privacy concerns) and of Universal Basic Income (a proposal to replace most public investment with a nominal, recurring cash-transfer to the poor).
+Economist Jean Dreze, who has collaborated with two different Nobel prize winners, has been calling for wages to be paid for years while at the same time vigorously resisting the propagation of Aadhar (a biometric unique identification project rife with privacy concerns) and of Universal Basic Income (a proposal to replace most public investment with a nominal, recurring cash-transfer to the poor).
 Dreze is also against the Modi government while still calling for those crucial public provisions which demonstrably reduce poverty.
 Why is Dreze not evoked as someone to be proud of?
 Why has Banerjee been picked?

 Having blind faith in experts while paying lip service to free and critical thinking is not enough.